 - Health assessment

 - Health referrals

 - First aid treatment

 - Health counseling

 - Blood pressure check

 - Pregnancy tests

 - Vision screening

 - Hearing screening

 - Over-the-counter medications

 - for colds, flu, and headache

-- Health-related programs such as
+- Health-related programs such as the annual LBCC health fair

-- the annual LBCC health fairInsurance coverage for accidents
+- Insurance coverage for accidents occurring on campus or at off-

+- campus, college-sponsored events

-- occurring on campus or at offcampus, college-sponsored events (\$50 deductible).
+- (\$50 deductible).

-Parking Fee: Students must purchase a parking pass if using on-campus parking.
-The parking fee for automobiles or motorcycles is \$25 for students during the fall or spring semester.
+Parking Fee: Students must purchase a parking permit to park on-campus.
+The parking fee for automobiles or motorcycles is \$25 during the fall or spring semester.
 For students receiving financial aid, the fee is \$20.
 The fee for all students during summer sessions is \$15.